traysh/httpp/README.md

 # Roadmap

-Note this is just a proposal to be discussed between project members
+Note: this is just a proposal to be discussed between project members

 - version 1.0
-   - [ ] HTTP/1 support
+   - [x] HTTP/1 support
    - [x] multithreaded requests processor
    - [x] request parser providing access to HTTP request method, headers and body
    - [ ] JSON parser for this content-type
-   - [ ] router for endpoints
+   - [x] router for endpoints
    - [ ] middleware support
 - version 1.5
    - [ ] Use epoll for Linux and kqueue for MacOS (performance improvements)